 I have a problem.

 Or to be more accurate: My whole family has a problem.
-Me, Ty, and even Abby.
+Me, Ty, and even our daughter Abby.

 There exists a place that when we cross the threshold, we lose all our common sense.
 We wear goofy, excited grins.
 Visions of “what if” dance behind our eyes.
 And we can’t keep our hands to ourselves.